IBM/ios-scanner/README.md

 ## Usage

-`QRScanner` uses the official SwiftPM manifest format for specifying dependencies.
+`Scanner` uses the official SwiftPM manifest format for specifying dependencies.
 So in order to add a dependency, you will need to do two things:

 1. Add a `.package` entry to the `dependencies` array of your `Package`
 2. Add all scheme/library names you want to build to the `dependencies` section of the appropriate target(s)